matthew-brett/bham-turing/townhall-1/bham_turing_th1.md

 We have to decide how to respond:

-* Lesser data science:
+* Lesser data science: a small change:
     * Research: hire more machine learning experts
     * Teaching: expand advanced level courses in machine learning; add vocational courses for "data science" jobs.
-* Greater data science:
+* Greater data science: a large change:
     * Research: hire domain experts who have dealt with difficult data using computation.
 Emphasize collaboration across disciplines.
 Arrange university structures to support fluid collaboration.
     * Teaching: early undergraduate course in data analysis; transform teaching